Frances Hodgson Burnett: Reception

 During the serialization of Little Lord Fauntleroy in St. Nicholas in 1885, readers looked forward to new installments.
 The fashions in the book became popular, with velvet Fauntleroy suits being sold; other Fauntleroy merchandise included velvet collars, playing cards, and chocolates.
 Sentimental fiction was then the norm, and "rags to riches" stories were popular in the United States; in time, however, Little Lord Fauntleroy lost the popularity that The Secret Garden has retained.

 Several of Burnett's novels for adults were also very popular in their day, according to the Publishers Weekly list of bestselling novels in the United States.
 A Lady of Quality was second in 1896, The Shuttle was fourth in 1907 and fifth in 1908, T. Tembarom was tenth in 1913 and sixth in 1914, and The Head of the House of Coombe was fourth in 1922.

+Between 1886 and 1887, Burnett published a fairy tale titled The Story of Prince Fairy Foot in three installments of the American children’s magazine St. Nicholas.
+A reader later pointed out that the tale had been plagiarized from Frances Browne’s The Story of Fairyfoot, published in the 1857 book Granny’s Wonderful Chair and the Tales it Told.
+Burnett apologized, explaining that she had remembered the story from her childhood but couldn’t locate the original book, which she had been given as a school prize.
+Her intention had been to write a series called Stories from the Lost Fairy-Book, retold by the Child who Read Them.
+Seventeen years later, in 1904—after the original work had fallen out of copyright—Burnett wrote an introduction for a new edition of Granny’s Wonderful Chair.